 One aspect of marketing that never seems to change is the value of a good email.
 Our inboxes are crowded and our time is limited, yet we still sign up for mailing lists, newsletters, and other digital mail.
 Even social media hasn’t destroyed the effectiveness of a masterful email campaign.

 Year after year, research shows that building a mailing list is one of the best ways to reach leads.
-When people want to hear from you, give you access to their inboxes, and expect your emails.
+When people want to hear from you, they'll happily give you access to their inboxes and eagerly expect your emails.
 That's when you know that you've officially won them over.

 Why is that?
 What makes email marketing such an integral part of human connection (and business success)?
 The answer lies in practices such as drip marketing.
 But what is a drip campaign?

 In this blog post, we'll introduce you to the benefits of this especially effective type of email marketing and give you a few tips for starting out with your own drip campaigns.
 Let’s get going!

 A drip campaign is a set of staggered emails sent out to a mailing list, typically through an autoresponder.
 That might sound boring and technical, but don't worry, it gets better.
 Unlike many other forms of marketing, email marketing becomes a personal and creative experience.
 This is especially true of lead-nurturing drip campaigns.

 Trackmaven, a marketing performance platform, offers an excellent definition:

 A drip campaign is a method used in direct marketing to acquire customers through lead nurture programs.
 It involves sending marketing information to prospects repeatedly over longer periods of time in order to nurture prospects or leads through the marketing funnel.

 A drip campaign's goal is to nurture the contacts that signed up for your emails.
 One of the most common types is educational campaigns – those that teach readers a skill, provide value with tips and techniques, or help new users understand a program.
 For example, think of a series of 12 emails titled, 12 Days to Master WordPress.